joralgra/CC_Project/Readme.md

 # About the project

 Project for an UPV Master on High performance computing assigment.
 Evaluates the expression of faces using the faceapi ssdMobilenetv1.
-Communication made with NATS pub/sub + NATS KV and NATS Object Store.
+Communication made with NATS Queue Stream + NATS KV and NATS Object Store.

 ![img.png](img.png)